 It is also important to remember there is no one therapy that works for everyone.
 Vitiligo is a complex disease and requires a complex, prolonged therapy.
 There are also some people who do not seem to respond to any therapy.

-A number of conventional and experimental treatments are currently available for vitiligo that give good repigmentation results in about 70% of cases.
+A number of conventional and experimental treatments are effective in about 70% of all cases.
+Segmental and generalized vitiligo require different treatment approach.
 In general, independent of the treatment used, better results are more common in younger patients and in patients who have had the condition for a shorter period.
 Existing therapies produce satisfactory results on the face and neck, are less effective on trunk and limbs, and poor on the hands and feet.

 - Topical treatments - medicines applied to the skin, such as: corticosteroid creams, immunosuppressant creams, or topical drugs.